bluewitch/dwulf-manifesto/EagleDAO/EagleDAO.md

 Eagle DAO is committed to building businesses better, not just through innovative technology but through a vision that integrates business acumen with technological prowess, ensuring that every step we take is towards a more interconnected, efficient, and prosperous blockchain ecosystem.

+---
+# Blockchain History

+1991

+A cryptographically secured chain of blocks is described for the first time in "How to Time-Stamp a Digital Document" by Stuart Haber and W Scott Stornetta.

+1998

+Computer scientist Nick Szabo works on ‘bit gold’, a decentralised digital currency.

+2000

+Stefan Konst publishes his theory of cryptographic secured chains, plus ideas for implementation.

+2008

+Developer(s) working under the pseudonym Satoshi Nakamoto release a white paper establishing the model for a blockchain.

+2009

+Nakamoto implements the first blockchain as the public ledger for transactions made using bitcoin.

+Solved Double Spend Issue in a decentralized way!

+2014

+The Ethereum blockchain system introduces computer programs into the blocks known as smart contracts.

+2021

+Web3 is an idea for a new iteration of the World Wide Web which incorporates concepts such as decentralization, blockchain technologies, and token-based economics.